Post-concussion fatigue: Expected or a Chronic condition?

 Trouble falling asleep

-Knowing the symptoms of a concussion is fine, but what does this look like in real life?
+Knowing the concussion symptoms is fine, but what does this look like in real life?

 Let’s say you’re a hockey coach on the sidelines, and one of your players just took a bad hit.
 You call them off the ice and talk to them, but they are staring blankly at you.
 You know something is up and start asking some questions.